SUSE/prometheus-webhook-snmp/README.md

 | ``trap-oid-prefix``.1.1.7 | String | Additional Prometheus alert labels as JSON string. |
 | ``trap-oid-prefix``.1.1.8 | Unix timestamp | The time when the Prometheus alert occurred. |
 | ``trap-oid-prefix``.1.1.9 | String | The raw Prometheus alert as JSON string. |

+# Docker

+## Pull the container

+To get the container image, execute the following command:

+    $ docker pull registry.opensuse.org/opensuse/prometheus-webhook-snmp:latest
+    $ docker pull registry.opensuse.org/opensuse/prometheus-webhook-snmp:1.4

+## Networking

+You need to publish the port the Prometheus receiver is listening on by using the command line argument `--publish <HOST_PORT>:<CONTAINER_PORT>` when running the container because the port is not exposed automatically because it is configurable.
+The default port is `9099`.

+Alternatively simply connect the container to the host network by using the command line argument `--network=host`.
+Additionally the SNMP host needs to be configured.
+Use the container's network gateway to be able to receive SNMP traps outside the container.

+## Run the container

+There are two options for configuring the container:

+1. Environment variables
+2. Configuration file

+### Environment variables

+Use `ARGS` to set [global options](#global) and `RUN_ARGS` for the [run command options](#command-run).
+The environment variable `ARGS` defaults to `--debug`.

+    $ docker run --env ARGS="--debug --snmp-community=foo" --env RUN_ARGS="--metrics" ...

+### Configuration file

+Use a [configuration file](#global-configuration-file) by mounting it into the container.

+    $ docker run -v $(pwd)/prometheus-webhook-snmp.conf:/etc/prometheus-webhook-snmp.conf ...